GMOD/jbrowse-components/packages/rdf/src/SPARQLAdapter/README.md

 You will then be able to choose a track name and type as well as the dataset to which the track should be added.
 BasicTrack is suggested for most configurations, and using other track types is covered below.
-Clcik the "Add" button to add the track.
+Click the "Add" button to add the track.

 Next, in the track selector click the settings icon next to the track which was